Japanese aircraft carrier Shinano: Departure from Yokosuka

 On 19 November 1944, Shinano was formally commissioned at Yokosuka, having spent the previous two weeks fitting out and performing sea trials.
-Worried about her safety after a U.S. reconnaissance bomber fly-over, the Navy General Staff ordered Shinano to depart for Kure by no later than 28 November, where the remainder of her fitting-out would take place.
+On the same exact day, a B-29 bomber observed Yokosuka and photographed the base, producing one of only three known pictures of Shinano.
+Worried about her safety after the fly-over, the Navy General Staff ordered Shinano to depart for Kure by no later than 28 November, where the remainder of her fitting-out would take place.
 Abe asked for a delay in the sailing date as the majority of her watertight doors had yet to be installed, the compartment air tests had not been conducted, and many holes in the compartment bulkheads for electrical cables, ventilation ducts and pipes had not been sealed.
 Importantly, fire mains and bailing systems lacked pumps and were inoperable; even though most of the crew had sea-going experience, they lacked training in the portable pumps on board.
 The escorting destroyers, Isokaze, Yukikaze and Hamakaze, had just returned from the Battle of Leyte Gulf and required more than three days to conduct repairs and to allow their crews to recuperate.

 Abe's request was denied, and Shinano departed as scheduled with the escorting destroyers at 18:00 on 28 November.
 Abe commanded a crew of 2,175 officers and men.
 Also on board were 300 shipyard workers and 40 civilian employees.
 Watertight doors and hatches were left open for ease of access to machinery spaces, as were some manholes in the double and triple-bottomed hull.
 Abe preferred a daylight passage, since it would have allowed him extra time to train his crew and given the destroyer crews time to rest.
 However, he was forced to make a nighttime run when he learned the Navy General Staff could not provide air support.
 Shinano carried six Shinyo suicide boats, and 50 Ohka suicide flying bombs; her other aircraft were not planned to come aboard until later.
 Her orders were to go to Kure, where she would complete fitting out and then deliver the kamikaze craft to the Philippines and Okinawa.
 Traveling at an average speed of 20 kn, she needed sixteen hours to cover the 300 miles (480 km) to Kure.
 As a measure of how important Shinano was to the naval command, Abe was slated for promotion to rear admiral once the fitting-out was complete.